Cost of rent can cause homelessness for some veterans coming out of prison - South Carolina Radio Network

-Funding from the labor department could help hundreds of veterans escape homelessness or find work after incarceration.
+New federal funding could help hundreds of veterans escape homelessness or find work after incarceration.

 The U.S. Department of Labor gave the Fast Forward program in South Carolina more than $400,000 last week to help support unemployed veterans looking to rejoin the workforce in the state.
 Fast Forward Executive Director Dee Albritton said the difference between homelessness and a stable career for veterans coming out of prison can come down to the price of a single month’s rent.
 With the grant from the labor department, Albritton’s organization will use funding to help find transportation for veterans to get to work or buy new clothes.
 Those small costs, Albritton says, can be prohibitive to keeping a stable job.